Ong Teng Cheong: Early life and education

-Ong was born on 22 January 1936 to Ong Keng Wee and Chung Lai Heng in the Straits Settlements (present-day Singapore), the second of five children from a middle-class family.
+Ong was born on 22 January 1936 to Ong Keng Wee and Chung Lai Heng in Singapore, the second of five children from a middle-class family.
 His English-educated father Ong Keng Wee felt that the Chinese language was important if one ever wanted to become successful in business at the time and thus sent all of his children to Chinese-medium schools.

 Ong graduated with distinctions from The Chinese High School in 1955.
 Having received a Chinese-language education, Ong saw little opportunity for advancing his studies in the University of Malaya, as English was the university's language medium.

 In 1956, with the help of his father's friends, Ong ventured abroad.
 Those years were to shape both his beliefs and passions.
 Ong studied architecture at the University of Adelaide along with his childhood sweetheart and future wife, Ling Siew May.
-Both Ong and Ling met each other during a Christmas party while they were still studying in secondary school.
 In 1965, Ong received a Colombo Plan scholarship to pursue a master's degree in urban planning at the University of Liverpool and graduated in 1967.

 Pre-political career

-Upon graduation, Ong worked as an architect in Adelaide, Australia, and married Ling in 1963.
-Ong and his wife occasionally recite Chinese poetry and verses they learnt during their younger days.
+Upon graduation, Ong worked as an architect in Adelaide, Australia.

 In 1967, Ong joined the Ministry of National Development (MND) as a town planner.
 After four years of civil service, Ong resigned in 1971, and started his own architectural firm, Ong & Ong Architects & Town Planners, with his wife.